We've already seen a great number of phones launch in 2017, but there's still a whole load of goodness to come.

 The first render we've seen displays a conventional single rear camera.

 The Pixel launched with Android 7 Nougat and a selection of exclusive features, like Google Assistant, Pixel Launcher and the Pixel camera.
 That unique software position is being chipped away as features appear elsewhere, but we'd expect the Pixel 2 to debut Google's new software version with a few unique features again.

-Android O is currently in development, it was launched as a dev beta, showcasing a number of new features.
+Android O is currently in development, it was launched as a dev beta, showcasing a number of new features and it is now in the final stages of beta, suggesting the finished version will be available soon.
 There's rumours that the current Pixel handsets will have Android O in August, suggesting that it's further ahead in development than in previous years.
 Android O looks to boost a lot in the background, increasing speed and security and add features like picture-in-picture.

 Google Pixel 2: Release date

 Google launches its phones towards the end of the year, so we wouldn't expect to see a new device from Google until around October 2017.

 It has been claimed the Pixel 2 will see a price increase of $50 and be aimed at a different market to the cheaper Pixel 2B that is also being talked about.
 One thing is clear: Google has failed to meet demand with the Pixel, so needs to think bigger with the Pixel 2.

 Rick Osterloh, SVP of hardware at Google also confirmed in an interview that "there is an annual rhythm in the industry.
 So, you can count on us to follow it", suggesting that Pixel 2 will follow a similar cycle to the first device.